gl-bigdata-procamp/bigdata-procamp/labs/hadoop-hive/README.md

   > `gcloud compute ssh procamp-cluster-m --zone=us-east1-b --project=[YOUR PROJECT ID]`

+- Copy the data from Cloud Storage to Hadoop (Dataproc) HDFS

-- Use `hadoop discp` or `hadoop fs -cp` or `hdfs dfs -cp` to copy the data from Cloud Storage to Hadoop (Dataproc) HDFS
+ > Hint: Use `hadoop discp` or `hadoop fs -cp` or `hdfs dfs -cp`

- >  Don't forget to recall the commands from the first lecture on Hadoop fundamentals
+ > Reminder: Don't forget to recall the commands from the first lecture on Hadoop fundamentals

 ### Tasks

 1. Find top 5 airlines with the greatest average DEPARTURE_DELAY.
 Show Airline code (IATA_CODE), Airline Name and average DEPARTURE_DELAY

- > You may want to create tables for the data files
+ > Hint: You may want to create tables for the data files

 2. Describe how you would test the script (implemented solution is a great bonus)